 We’ve all been there, that feeling of dread in the pit of your stomach as you turn on the sink faucet to wash your hands and watch the water level rise…and rise…and rise some more without draining.
 While it’s important to let the professionals do their job when things are serious, it’s much easier on the budget and your schedule if you can get and keep your sink draining well without calling a plumber in every few months.

-Here are some tips on how to clean a sink drain, often with homemade cleaner you probably already have on hand.
+Here are some tips on how to clean sink drains, often with homemade cleaner you probably already have on hand.
 This is beneficial because natural drain cleaners won’t destroy plastic drain pipes, they’re safe with children and pets around, and they don’t leave harmful chemicals or toxins in the air.
 Of course, anyone is welcome to try commercial-grade drain cleaning agents, just be sure to read the labels and follow the instructions carefully.

 First things first, however.
 Before you go any further in your attempts to unclog the drain, first take off the drain stopper or screen and remove any debris or muck that you can see with a dry paper towel.
 This will not only help your drain cleaner to work more effectively, but it will also alleviate future blockages.

-DIY Baking soda & vinegar drain cleaner
+DIY Baking soda & vinegar sink drain cleaner

 NOTE: You can also substitute straight lemon juice for the vinegar in this method.
 This substitution might be helpful in areas where citrus smells might be more appealing than lingering vinegar smells, such as in the kitchen, although lemon juice is more expensive than vinegar.
 Click here for other natural cleaning ideas.